Traktip: The Basics of Admin Auditing

 Have you ever wished you could see an audit log documenting edits made to your Issuetrak system settings?
-Our January product update, Issuetrak 11.1, brought with it a brand-new feature that can do just that: Admin Auditing.
+Issuetrak 11.1 brought with it a brand-new feature that can do just that: Admin Auditing.

 Admin Auditing provides a look at changes made to the administrative settings within an Issuetrak site.
 Do you want to see when users add or disable features, change user records, or update group memberships?
 The Admin Auditing log provides a searchable record of edits made to certain areas of the site.
 It also allows you to view the list of edits in chronological order or filter by fields such as User ID, Area, or Action Performed.
 It is an extremely useful tool for maintaining transparency and accountability within your organization.